MUSSOLINI HINTS AT ATTACK ON GREECE

 Brenner Pass, Italy October 4, 1940

-On this date in 1940, at a border crossing between Germany and Italy, Benito Mussolini and Adolf Hitler met for the seventh time.
-(The two would meet seventeen times.)
-The Brenner Pass meeting of the two Axis Pact dictators followed on the heels of their June 18, 1940, meeting in Munich, which focused on the imminent French surrender to the German Wehrmacht (armed forces) on June 22.
-In between the two meetings, Mussolini had urged Hitler to allow Italy to participate in the planned attack on Great Britain, mostly in order to claim some of the projected spoils, among them semi-independent Egypt, with its Suez Canal, and the jointly administered Anglo-Egyptian Sudan (modern-day Sudan and South Sudan) to add to Italy’s African empire (at the moment Libya, Ethiopia, Eritrea, and Italian Somaliland).
-Hitler politely but firmly rejected the Duce’s offer of an Italian expeditionary corps, citing the difficulties of supplying two invasion armies, but accepted modest Italian air force participation against the Royal Air Force during the Battle of Britain (June–September 1940).
+On this date in 1940, at a border crossing between Germany and Italy, Benito Mussolini and Adolf Hitler met for the 7th time.
+(The duo would meet 17 times.)
+The Brenner Pass meeting of the 2 Axis Pact dictators followed on the heels of their June 18, 1940, meeting in Munich, which focused on the imminent French surrender to the German Wehrmacht (armed forces) on June 22.
+In between the 2 meetings, Mussolini had urged Hitler to allow Italy to participate in the planned attack on Great Britain, mostly in order to claim some of the projected spoils, among them semi-independent Egypt, with its Suez Canal, and the jointly administered Anglo-Egyptian Sudan (modern-day Sudan and South Sudan) to add to Italy’s African empire (at the moment Libya, Ethiopia, Eritrea, and Italian Somaliland).
+Hitler politely but firmly rejected the Duce’s offer of an Italian expeditionary corps, citing the difficulties of supplying 2 invasion armies, but accepted modest Italian air force participation against the Royal Air Force during the Battle of Britain (June–September 1940).

 Mussolini and Hitler: Tending to the Ties That Bind